ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 accepted frontier.

-Instead, containers are downloaded from the accepted frontier downwards to genesis, and then their corresponding state transitions the are executed upwards from genesis to the accepted frontier.
+Instead, containers are downloaded from the accepted frontier downwards to genesis, and then their corresponding state transitions are executed upwards from genesis to the accepted frontier.
 The accepted frontier is the last accepted block for linear chains and the accepted vertices for DAGs.